Linux System Administration Training in France

 The program is also well suited for Unix administrators transitioning to Linux.
 With its fast-paced structure and numerous practical exercises, the course offers a comprehensive skill-building experience.

-Training is typically delivered using Red Hat–based distributions such as CentOS or Scientific Linux, while also covering important differences between SUSE, Debian, and Ubuntu systems.
+This Linux System Administration Training in France is typically delivered using Red Hat–based distributions such as CentOS or Scientific Linux, while also covering important differences between SUSE, Debian, and Ubuntu systems.

 We can organize this training at your preferred date and location.
 Contact Us!